 The Michigan Occupational Safety and Health Administration (MIOSHA) covers almost all public and private sector employees, exempting employees involved with the federal government in a variety of ways, the United States Postal Service, employees on Native American lands and workers in maritime activities on navigable waterways.

 MIOSHA's goal is to prevent workplace injuries, illnesses, and fatalities, as well as to protect wages and benefits.
 Keep up with MIOSHA news and upcoming events on its website.

-A top initiative for MIOSH is creating a global system of classifying and labeling chemicals.
+A top initiative for MIOSHA is creating a global system of classifying and labeling chemicals.
 Its goal is to provide a common and coherent approach to communicating hazards to workers, making the workplace safer by increasing understanding of dangerous substances.
-For more information on these, see MIOSH's Department of Licensing and Regulatory Affair page.
+For more information on these topics, see MIOSHA's Department of Licensing and Regulatory Affairs page.

 Other statewide initiatives include the following:

 - Air Contaminants Initiative

 - Protecting Workers in Tough Economic Times Initiative

 Michigan's leading cause of workplace fatalities in recent years has been related to transportation and material moving.
 Though there can be many causes for this type of tragedy, backover, which occurs when a reversing vehicle hits a worker behind it, is common yet easily preventable.
 Nationwide, more than 70 workers were killed in this manner in 2011.